 What does it mean to see a finch in your dreams?

-If you see a finch flying high in the sky, it may mean that you’re in a happy relationship or that you will soon meet someone special.
+If you see a finch flying high in the sky, it may mean you’re in a happy relationship or will soon meet someone special.

 Finches can also represent communication and harmony.
 It may also be associated with your home and represent a contented life with friends and family.